brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case.rst

    is provided into the ``expected_messages`` param, and then not found in the page response.

-   It will NOT fail if messages exist in the response, but are not checked.
+   It will **NOT** fail if messages exist in the response, but are not checked.

-   For example, if we have a response containing messages of ["Message #1", "Message #2", "Message #3"], then the following will check for a single message, find it, and then ignore the remaining other two messages pass:
+   For example, if we have a response containing messages of ["Message #1", "Message #2", "Message #3"] and use the following code to check for a single message, the unchecked messages (#1 and #3) will be ignored and the assertion will pass:

    ``self.assertContextMessages(response, 'Message #2')``

-   In the future, there will likely be an option to change this behavior, so that if there are messages on the page that are NOT checked via the ``expected_messages`` param, then the ``assertContextMessages()`` assertion will fail.
+   In the future, there will likely be an option to change this behavior, so that if there are messages on the page that are **NOT** checked via the ``expected_messages`` param, then the ``assertContextMessages()`` assertion will fail.